tonychang04/BallBlaster/README.md

 # **Ball Blaster**
 ![image](assets/screen_shot.png)
 The objective of this game is to score more points by surviving and hitting the purple enemies with the block.
+Purple block will continue to spawn forever and you will have to either dodge it or use the blue ball to blast it.

 ## **Dependencies**
 * [Cinder](https://libcinder.org/download)